Supportive Services for Veterans Families (SSVF)

 Supported by a world-class advisory board and public and private partners, our professional staff delivers unique and innovative programs in career, vocations, and entrepreneurship education and training to transitioning service members, veterans and military spouses.
 The IVMF also provides actionable and nationally impacting research, policy analysis and program evaluation; and works with communities and non-profits across the nation to enhance service delivery for the 19 million veterans throughout the United States and their families.

-• Transitional Services for Veteran Families / New York
+• Supportive Services for Veteran Families / New York

 Transitional Services for New York, Inc. (NYC)